 I use techniques from the fields of dynamical systems, stochastic processes, probability and statistics to develop and analyze mathematical models of biological systems.
 I use those models to address questions that arise in population ecology, evolution, epidemiology (infectious diseases) and immunology.
 Recently, I've begun working with methods for fitting nonlinear dynamic models to time series data.
 Using these models as statistical models presents a number of challenges, as parameter estimators for these models are not guaranteed to be as statistically well-behaved as, for example, estimators for classical linear models.
 In addition to parameter estimation for dynamic models, I also use approximation methods that exploit the deeper connections between deterministic models and their stochastic counterparts, as these two modeling frameworks can both be useful in applications.

-Professor Kozubowski works in the general area of stochastic modeling of natural phenomena in variety of fields, including climate research, geosciences, finance, and economics.
-His research interests include distribution theory, Laplace distribution and its generalizations, limit theory for random sums, heavy tailed distributions, statistics of extremes, mathematical statistics, financial and insurance mathematics, stochastic models for hydro-climatic phenomena, and fractal scaling processes.
-He has co-authored over 100 research publications, including two monographs.
+I work in the general area of stochastic modeling of natural phenomena in variety of fields, including climate research, geosciences, finance, and economics.
+My research interests include distribution theory, Laplace distribution and its generalizations, limit theory for random sums, heavy tailed distributions, statistics of extremes, mathematical statistics, financial and insurance mathematics, stochastic models for hydro-climatic phenomena, and fractal scaling processes.
+I have co-authored over 100 research publications, including two monographs.

 My research interests include probability, statistics, stochastic modeling and interdisciplinary work.
 In particular, I study the limit theory for random and deterministic sums of random quantities and estimation for heavy tailed distributions.
 Stochastic modeling and interdisciplinary work cover finance and insurance, hydrology and water resources, atmospheric science and climate, environmental science and biostatistics.
 Current research projects include statistical estimation for heavy tailed hydrology data, climate and hydrological extremes in the US, and clean water issues in Nevada and California.